ydb-platform/ydb/ydb/docs/en/core/concepts/_includes/ttl.md

 * You can't specify multiple TTL columns.
 * You can't delete the TTL column.
 However, if this is required, you should first [disable TTL](#disable) for the table.
+* Only {{ objstorage-name }} is supported as external storage.
+* The delete action can only be specified for the last tier.

 ## Setup {#setting}